 Is it safe to travel to Bulgaria?

-Bulgaria is very much hoping to at least have part of a summer season but it is too early to say exactly how and when this will happen although some flights to Bulgaria are resuming and it is expected that hotels will start to open soon.
+Bulgaria is very much hoping to at least have part of a summer season but it is too early to say exactly how and when this will happen although some flights to Bulgaria are resuming and it is expected that hotels will start to open around 15th June.

 What travel restrictions in place?